KJCats/My-Notes/3 - Zettelkasten/How to write Mini-Essays.md

 #### Intro
 - Make the Premise clear for readers or yourself.
 Clearly tell what its about
 - Try to make it struck curiosity
-	- Maybe make a Statement: "Is ... really ... ?"
+	- Maybe make a Statement: "... is ... ?"
-	- Start with something Emotio
+	- Start with something Emotional
+	-

 # References